 - Washington Hotels

-One thing to note is that room rates will vary and that during off-peak/low occupancy periods, it is often possible to bargain for lower rates.
+One thing to note is that room rates will vary widely from day to day and week to week.
+In Washington, especially during the Summer tourist months, the Cherry Blossom festival, and during special conference, political, social or sporting events, room rates and availability reflect the high demand.
+At the same time, it is often possible to bargain for lower rates during off-peak/low occupancy periods.
 IEEE negotiated rates are only available subject to room availability.
-In Washington, especially during the Summer tourist months and during major political events, room rates and availability reflect the high demand.
 The best advice is to ask for their best rate when calling.
 If the rate is higher than the IEEE negotiated rate, then ask if they will honor the IEEE rate.
-In many cases, you will find you can get a better rate than the IEEE rate.
+In many cases, you will find you can get a better rate than the IEEE rate using a federal employee, AARP, or other discount.
 In other cases, the IEEE rate may not be available.

 Travel To Washington

-IEEE members are encouraged to make their travel arrangements through the IEEE Travel Service.
+IEEE members are encouraged to make their travel arrangements through the IEEE Concurs Travel Program.